hjolia/FakeNews-Project-/README.md

 # FakeNews-Project-

-This is a fake news predictor project, trained from the Fake News Corpus dataset.
-The program cleans the data, to then be fed into a Simple model based off logisitic regression.
+This is a fake news predictor project, trained on the Fake News Corpus dataset.
+The program cleans the data, to then be fed into a Simple model based off logisitic regression and an Advanced model based off neural networks.

 Preferably run the program with python 3.11.7.
 The following packages need to be installed in the environment:
 - clean_text